 Scott D. Elingburg is software analyst and freelance writer.
 His work has appeared in the South Carolina Review, the Southeast Review, Wide Awake Press Anthologies, MetroBeat (formerly Creative Loafing), Charleston Style and Design, and several other publications.
-Currently he is the book reviews editor and regular contributor at the pop culture website, Stereo Subversion.
-He's not much of a fisherman, but he does live in Charleston, SC with his wife, daughter, and two cats.
+Currently he is the reviews editor and regular contributor at the pop culture website, Stereo Subversion.
+He's not much of a fisherman, but he does live in Charleston, SC with his wife, daughter, and three cats.
 Follow him on twitter @staticonthehifi.

 Still Built to Spill: An Interview with Doug Martsch | 22 Apr 2015 // 8:10 PM

 Doug Martsch and Built to Spill march on.
 Despite a core lineup shift, they never plan to slow down.

 "Why Don't You Try Writing Your Own Songs?": 'The Bends' and Its Cover Songs | 16 Apr 2015 // 8:10 PM

 Three unique takes on tracks from The Bends, spanning the stripped-down acoustic to the full-fledged orchestral, represent how these songs still have the power to stun two decades later.